Mount Rittmann: Eruption history

 About 11,000 years ago, Mount Rittmann had a large explosive eruption which deposited the "Aviator Tephra" in the Aviator Basin of the Ross Sea.
 Reconstructions imply that the eruption commenced as a hydromagmatic event which then transitioned into a Plinian eruption which yielded lapilli and volcanic ash.
 Presumably, the volcano was ice-clad when the eruption commenced and meltwater from the ice interacted with the magma to trigger hydromagmatic activity.
 At the end, a caldera collapse may have occurred, and the volcano produced ignimbrites.

 Tephrochronology has found evidence that Mount Rittmann erupted in 1254 and deposited a tephra layer across Antarctica.
 This Rittmann tephra or "1254 C.E. tephra" has been identified in ice cores of East and West Antarctica; its discovery at Edisto Inlet expands its occurrence to an area of over 950000 km2 all around the volcano and to distances of over 2000 km.
 Magma was efficiently fragmented during the eruption, which may or may not have been intense.
-It probably was one of the largest Holocene eruptions of Antarctica; before its source at Mount Rittmann was discovered it was attributed to The Pleiades volcanoes.
+It probably was one of the largest Holocene eruptions of Antarctica, although it was exceeded in size by Rittmann's 11,000 and 22,000 eruptions and did not produce much sulfur.
+Originally, it was attributed to The Pleiades volcanoes before its source at Mount Rittmann was discovered.

 Additional eruptions may have occurred after 1254.
 Presently, the volcano is considered quiescent and is not monitored although a seismo-tectonic station was installed in its vicinity and has recorded seismic activity, some of which may be due to ice movements and the other of volcanic origin.
 Small thermal anomalies have been observed from Landsat satellite images and may correspond to fumarolic activity.
 A repeat of the 1254 eruption could form a long-lasting ash cloud, ashfall on nearby research stations and disruption of air traffic to and from McMurdo Station.